Frequently Asked Questions

 Neither.
 The Written Information Security Program (WISP) is a one-time purchase and no software needs to be installed.
 The WISP is delivered via e-mail as a Microsoft Word attachment.
 You can e-mail it to your users, post it to a file share, or print it out for users to read - you have the flexibility to deploy it as it best suits you.

-Turn around time is generally 1-2 business days.
+Turn around time is generally the same business day, but we give a buffer of 1-2 business days.
 Upon completing the online transaction, you will receive a confirmation e-mail.
 The completed product will be delivered to the e-mail address used to register at the time of purchase.

 Yes.
 We offer a Value Added Reseller (VAR) program for IT consultants.
 Please contact us and we can get the process implemented within a few business days.